Skip to Main Content

 What the We're Smart Green Guide Recognition Actually Signals

 Teresa Carles holds a listing in the We're Smart Green Guide, a Belgian-origin publication that has become the closest thing to a Michelin-equivalent for vegetable-focused restaurants.
 The guide's criteria go beyond simply excluding meat: it assesses how seriously a kitchen works with vegetables as a primary, technically considered ingredient rather than as an accommodation.
-Recognition from the We're Smart Green Guide places Teresa Carles in a peer set that includes some of Europe's most technically serious plant-forward kitchens, and distinguishes it from the broader category of restaurants that offer a vegetarian option.
+Recognition from the We're Smart Green Guide places Teresa Carles in a comparable set that includes some of Europe's most technically serious plant-forward kitchens, and distinguishes it from the broader category of restaurants that offer a vegetarian option.
 For context on how seriously Spain takes this tier of cooking, Azurmendi in Larrabetzu, also recognised in this space, sits alongside Teresa Carles as evidence that the Iberian Peninsula's avant-garde tradition extends well into vegetable-first territory.
 See our broader guide to Azurmendi in Larrabetzu for comparison.

 Spain's most celebrated kitchens, including El Celler de Can Roca in Girona and Arzak in San Sebastián, have long explored vegetable cookery as part of a broader technical language, but Teresa Carles has made it the entire proposition.
 That specificity is what the We're Smart Green Guide is designed to reward.